Anger rises as California utility imposes more blackouts

 SANTA ROSA, Calif.
 (AP) — Frustration and anger mounted across Northern California as the state’s biggest utility began another round of fire-prevention blackouts Tuesday that could leave millions of people without electricity, some for five days or longer.

 Pacific Gas & Electric Corp. said its latest blackout would affect nearly 600,000 customers in 29 counties, or about 1.5 million people.
-The announcement came even before the last blackout had ended, which shut power to more than 2.5 million people over the weekend.
+The announcement came even before the end of the last blackout, in which power was shut off to more than 2.5 million people over the weekend.

-People searched for places to charge phones and stocked up on ice after PG&E gave warning.
+People searched for places to charge cellphones and stocked up on ice after PG&E gave warning.

 Petaluma resident Scotty Richardson, whose lights went out Saturday, said the prospect that power might not be restored for days makes him “furious, furious.”

-He vented frustration at the on-again, off-again outages over the past few weeks but also anger at the utility’s role in causing deadly fires in the past, and apparently sparking some of this season’s blazes.
+He vented frustration at the on-again, off-again outages but also anger at the utility’s role in causing deadly fires in the past, and apparently sparking some of this season’s blazes.

 “PG&E can’t figure out how to deliver power reliably without killing people,” he said.
 “This is more than three strikes — it’s a failure of epic proportions.”

 PG&E is in bankruptcy after its equipment was blamed for a string of disastrous fires during the past three years.
 Its stock dropped 24% Monday to close at $3.80 and was down more than 50% since Thursday.